 Before you cancel or exchange any variable annuity, check on any fees that may be applied.
 If the surrender charges are high but will be lower in a few years, it may be best to wait a few years before rolling over your IRA annuity to a different account.

 Assuming there are no surrender charges, or they are quite low (2% or less), then in many cases you can reduce your expenses from 2%–3.75% per year down to .5%–1% per year by moving a variable annuity inside of an IRA to a portfolio of index funds.
 These lower ongoing fees can result in significant savings over time.
 If you can reduce fees by 2% per year on a $100,000 investment, you will save well over $20,000 over a 10-year time frame.

 Getting Out of an Annuity That Is Not an IRA

 If you own a variable annuity that is not inside of an IRA or another type of retirement account, such as a 403(b), before you cancel the annuity, for tax purposes, you will need to find out if your annuity has a gain or a loss.
 To do this, you will first need to know your annuity’s cost basis.
 The cost basis is the total amount of money you put into the annuity.
 If you don’t know the cost basis, call the customer service number on your statement and ask.
 Next, compare your cost basis to the current value of your variable annuity.

-If your annuity has a gain, you will pay ordinary income taxes on any gain.
-If there is a large gain in your annuity, instead of cashing in the annuity, you can exchange it (called a 1035 exchange) for a no-load variable annuity that has lower expenses.
+If your annuity has a profit, you will pay ordinary income taxes on any gain.
+If there is a large gain in your annuity, instead of cashing in the annuity, you can exchange it (called a 1035 exchange) for a no-load variable annuity with lower expenses.
 Vanguard, for example, offers such a low-fee annuity.
 If your annuity has a minimal gain, you may wish to cash in the annuity and use the funds to invest in other lower-cost alternatives by opening a mutual fund or brokerage account.